7 Fun Team Building Activities for Remote Employees

 Why is Remote Team Building So Important?

 Interaction between online workers is essential for employee satisfaction and team productivity.
 After all, one of the most prominent setbacks of remote work is isolation.
 At the same time, it’s difficult to know how to build a culture in a remote team.

 When employees don't see their coworkers regularly, it may lead to feelings of disconnection or even resentment.
-That’s why using team chat apps and software for video calls and conference calls are now more important than ever.

 In fact, 2,500% more organizations are investing in virtual team building in response to the pandemic.